Memorial's Equity Policies

 The position of a Vice-Provost, Equity, Diversity, Inclusion and Anti-Racism was approved by the Board of Regents after a recommendation by Memorial’s Employment Equity and Diversity Plan.

-As a senior leader responsible for the execution of Memorial’s objectives for equity, diversity, inclusion, and anti-racism (EDI-AR), the office of the Vice-Provost enacts the strategies outlined in its various institutional frameworks:
+As a senior leader responsible for the execution of Memorial’s objectives for equity, diversity, inclusion, and anti-racism (EDI-AR), the office of the Vice-Provost enacts the strategies outlined in its various institutional policies and frameworks: